Fact-checked by the CapitalLendingNews editorial team

 Not all loan products are equally suited to irregular income.
 For a high interest loan freelancer seeking to refinance or borrow strategically, the best-fit structures share three characteristics: flexible payment schedules, income-based underwriting, and no prepayment penalties.

 Peer-to-peer lending platforms and credit unions are often overlooked.
-Credit unions, regulated by the National Credit Union Administration (NCUA), cap personal loan rates at 18% APR for most members — a meaningful ceiling when market rates on unsecured loans can exceed 35%.
+Credit unions, regulated by the National Credit Union Administration (NCUA), cap personal loan rates at 18% APR for most members, a meaningful ceiling when market rates on unsecured loans can exceed 35%.

-Key Takeaway: Credit union personal loans are capped at 18% APR by NCUA regulation, making them one of the lowest-cost options for freelancers.
+Credit union personal loans are capped at 18% APR by NCUA regulation, making them one of the lowest-cost options for freelancers.
 Lender selection alone creates up to a 22-percentage-point rate difference for borrowers with fair credit, per Bankrate’s 2025 rate data.

 Frequently Asked Questions